Learning Actionable Counterfactual Explanations in Large State Spaces: The Proposed Data-driven CFE Generators

 \section{The Proposed Data-driven CFE Generators}

-This section, along with the supplementary information in Appendix~\ref{sec:app_archictures}, details the three proposed data-driven CFE generators: hl-continuous, hl-discrete, and hl-id (see Figure~\ref{tikz:all_cfe_gens}).
-Each generator learns from instances of agents and respective optimal CFEs, enabling it to, without re-optimization, produce optimal hl-continuous, hl-discrete, and hl-id CFEs for new agents.
-Our empirical results show that even the data-driven CFE generators designed with a shallow deep-learning model perform strongly at this task.
+This section, supplemented by Appendix~\ref{sec:app_archictures}, details the three proposed data-driven CFE generators: hl-continuous, hl-discrete, and hl-id (see Figure~\ref{tikz:all_cfe_gens}).
+Each generator learns from instances of agents and respective optimal CFEs, defined as the least cost CFE that leads to a favorable model outcome.
+Once trained, these generators can produce optimal CFEs for new agents without re-optimization.
+Empirical results demonstrate that even shallow deep-learning architectures perform strongly at this task, that is, generate \textit{correct} CFEs, the least cost CFEs that favorably flip the model outcome.

 The data-driven approaches are computationally more efficient than single-agent CFE generation approaches, which require optimization for each new agent.
 Furthermore, they are particularly favorable when agent–CFE data is available or aggregatable from various sources.
 They allow recourse generation to operate independently of decision-makers, function without direct access to the classifier, and handle scenarios where action costs and their explicit effects on features are unknown.